Dates: Nov 25 – Dec 22, 2017

-What I expect from a new members are humility and recalcitrance equal to that of their seniors, who, by deliberately avoiding their predecessors’ failures, proudly displayed otherworldly works in past Gutai exhibitions.
-I am still surprised by the melting pot of the Gutai Group and its mysterious production of unexpected offsprings.
+What I expect from new members are humility and recalcitrance equal to that of their seniors, who, by deliberately avoiding their predecessors’ failures, proudly displayed otherworldly works in the past Gutai exhibitions.
+I am still surprised by the melting pot of the Gutai Group and its mysterious production of unexpected offspring.

 Jiro Yoshihara, Gutai no. 14,1965

 In the 1960s, Gutai’s art informel style, established with Michel Tapié’s support, had gradually grown stale.
 To rectify this situation in 1965, Jiro Yoshihara welcomed new members, whose works clearly differed from those of previous members.
 Onoda was one of the “third generation” members who joined Gutai that year.
 The new members’ works aimed for a new type of abstraction that would accurately reflect the age of mass production and consumption.